 Physical Therapy Internships

-International Medical Aid (IMA) is a non-profit organization that provides healthcare volunteer programs for undergraduate students, graduate students, residents, and practitioners in the areas that need it the most: East Africa, South America and the Caribbean.
+International Medical Aid (IMA) is a not-for-profit organization that provides healthcare volunteer and internship programs for undergraduate students, graduate students, residents, and practitioners in the areas that need it the most: East Africa, South America and the Caribbean.
 In providing urgently needed health care assistance to the people in these regions, we help participants gain valuable exposure to disciplines such as medicine, dentistry, nursing, mental health, public health and physical therapy through an ethics-based approach to care.
 Our programs also allow volunteers the opportunity to immerse themselves in the beauty and culture of our exotic destinations through unique adventure programs led by experienced and trusted tour guides.
-Founded on the principles of integrity, respect, commitment, and imagination, IMA provides a safe and mutually beneficial experience where students can make a meaningful contribution to disadvantaged populations throughout the world.
+Founded at Johns Hopkins University on the principles of integrity, respect, commitment, and imagination, IMA provides a safe and mutually beneficial experience where students can make a meaningful contribution to disadvantaged populations throughout the world.

 International Medical Aid (IMA) allows individuals who are motivated to practice physical therapy or chiropractors to explore the profession in an international setting.
 This once-in-a-lifetime mentorship by dedicated Physical Therapy or Chiropractic staff creates hands-on programs that accommodate the knowledge and backgrounds of each volunteer.
 Volunteers get to work in a variety of environments extending from public hospitals to private practices based on interests and skill sets.
 Through the use of public health educational programs, IMA endeavors to improve the health of individuals in need of care.
 We take a holistic approach to care, collaborating with local leaders to develop ethical and sustainable community-led initiatives that address the root causes of disease and illness.